michael2012z/BitBible/markdown/KJV/files/Ps.md

 12. To make known to the sons of men his mighty acts, and the glorious majesty of his kingdom.

-13. Thy kingdom is an everlasting kingdom, and thy dominion endureth throughout all generations.an…: Heb. a kingdom of all ages
+13. Thy kingdom is an everlasting kingdom, and thy dominion endureth throughout all generations.

 14. The Lord upholdeth all that fall, and raiseth up all those that be bowed down.

-15. The eyes of all wait upon thee; and thou givest them their meat in due season.wait…: or, look unto
+15. The eyes of all wait upon thee; and thou givest them their meat in due season.

 16. Thou openest thine hand, and satisfiest the desire of every living thing.

-17. The Lord is righteous in all his ways, and holy in all his works.holy: or, merciful, or, bountiful
+17. The Lord is righteous in all his ways, and holy in all his works.

 18. The Lord is nigh unto all them that call upon him, to all that call upon him in truth.